ArrowDev0515/lightfeather-demo/Readme.md

 		docker compose --env-file .env up

-	if start docker compose in background mode, you can use below command.
+	if need to start docker compose in background mode, you can use below command.

 		docker compose --env-file .env up -d

+	if need to start docker compose with docker hub images, you can use below command

+		docker compose --env-file .env -f docker-compose-hub.yml up -d --force-recreate

 	After few minutes, you can visit "http://localhost:3000".